arnegue/NMEA-Seatalk-Multiplexer/README.md

 * The ``type`` specifies the type of data the devices receives (currently only ``NMEADevice`` and ``SeatalkDevice`` is supported)
 * ``device_io`` sets the IO-Settings needed for communication to that device (explained below).
   * Every ``device_io`` needs at least ``type`` to ensure which I/O to be used.
-  * Settings ``encoding`` os optional for every ``device_io``
+  * Settings ``encoding`` is optional for every ``device_io``
   * Every other settings given in that section depend on the ``type``
-* The ``observer`` section contains a list of 0-n DeviceNames which observe this device (getting this device's data)
+* The ``observer`` section contains a list of 0-to-n DeviceNames which observe this device (getting this device's data)

 ### TCP

-You can create either create a TCP-Server or a -Client
+You can create either a TCP-Server or a -Client

 #### Server

-This example creates a TCP-Server called "MyTCPServer" on port 9900 with ACII-Encoding.
+This example creates a TCP-Server called "MyTCPServer" on port 9900 with ASCII-Encoding.
 This device's type is NMEADevice.
 So it only transmits/receives NMEA-Strings.

 ```json
 "MyTCPServer": {